-- 15.2.1 All applications shall be accompanied by a completed Stormwater Management Checklist to be provided to the Planning Board for consideration. - 15.2.2 Applicants for developments and redevelopments that disturb 5,000 or more square feet must submit to the Planning Board for review and approval a Stormwater Management Plan ("the Plan") describing all proposed stormwater management system elements, practices, and associated designs, including all calculations and analyses of the designs. - 15.2.3 The Planning Board reserves the right to require any development that disturbs less than 5,000 square feet to submit, and then implement, an approved Stormwater Management Plan (complete, as described below, or abbreviated) to prevent
+- 16.1.1 All applications shall be accompanied by a completed Stormwater Management Checklist to be provided to the Planning Board for consideration. - 16.1.2 Applicants for developments and redevelopments that disturb 10,000 or more square feet must submit to the Planning Board for review and approval a Stormwater Management Plan ("the Plan") describing all proposed stormwater management system elements, practices, and associated designs, including all calculations and analyses of the designs. - 16.1.3.
+If the applicant submits an approved NHDES Alteration of Terrain (AOT) permit, the Town does not then require a Stormwater Management Plan.
+The applicant